Is a Digital Project Right for Me?

 ## About the workshop

-This workshop was the product of a joint effort between me and a director colleague to address digital literacy/fluency among George Washington University faculty.
-My colleague, the Director of Faculty Development, had expressed to me a long interest in exploring with faculty possibilities for digital projects in teaching and learning.
+This workshop was the product of a joint effort between me and a director colleague to address digital fluency among George Washington University faculty.
+My colleague, the Director of Faculty Development, had expressed to me a longtime interest in exploring with faculty possibilities for digital projects in teaching and learning.
 But she had reservations because she wanted teaching practice to come before technology use.
 She didn't realize that we completely agreed.
-So as part of our pitch to [GWU Columbian College of Arts and Science (CCAS)](https://columbian.gwu.edu) leadership and faculty in spring 2023, we developed a couple of workshops along with plans for a *digital projects faculty cohort* to work on digital projects of faculty choice with our staff during the summer months.
+So as part of our pitch to [GWU Columbian College of Arts and Science (CCAS)](https://columbian.gwu.edu) leadership and faculty in spring 2023, we developed a couple of workshops along with plans for a faculty cohort focused on digital projects to work on digital projects joining faculty and staff during the summer months.

 ### Workshop goal

-**To reasonably determine if participants are technically able to take on creating a digital project and what if any support they would need.** I designed and delivered this workshop with an Educational Developer and it ran in 7 parts:
+**To help participants realistically determine whether they are ready to take on creating a digital project and, if so, what support they may need.** I designed and delivered this workshop with an Educational Developer and it ran in seven parts:

 1. What have we faced and what are we facing?